DAlmeida28/CLI/README.md

     - Working directory (red) Still working on it
     - stagging area (green) Are you sure you want to commit this to the project
     - project

+# File naming and Structure HTML and CSS Files
+ - Don't use special characters (!, @, #, $,%, ^,&,*) Except for hyphens.
+ - Don't use spaces, use hyphens.
+ - Start the file name with a letter.
+ - Use all lowercase letters seperated by hyphens.
+ - Keep your file names short and descriptive.
+ - ALWAYS put a file extension on files.